venoajie/my_prompts/PEL_BLUEPRINT.md

 -   **/domains:**
     -   **Purpose:** To create isolated workspaces for different problem areas (e.g., `coding_trader_app`, `prompt_engineering`).
     -   **Rationale:** Prevents cross-contamination of personas and knowledge bases, ensuring the system remains modular and scalable.
+-   **/domains/shared:**
+    -   **Purpose:** To contain globally reusable, domain-agnostic personas, primarily `base/` and `mixins/`.
+    -   **Rationale:** Enforces the "Don't Repeat Yourself" (DRY) principle by providing a single, canonical location for components that are inherited by personas across multiple specialized domains.
 -   **/domains/[domain]/personas:**
     -   **Purpose:** To store individual persona definition files, structured into `base/`, `mixins/`, and `specialized/`.
     -   **Rationale:** Models the inheritance hierarchy on the filesystem, making relationships explicit and promoting reuse.